GenesisFR/HowToBecomeGoodAtShooters/README.md

 - has its weak point exposed in the form of a little red cartridge on the right of the gun when it fires (TODO: verify if still bugged for elites)
 - elites fire in 3-round bursts with the sniper turret when stationary
 - dealing enough damage to its legs staggers it and prevents it from firing (or at least delays its next shot)
-- shooting its butt bypasses its armor
+- shooting its butt bypasses its armor plating
 - when destroyed, creates an EMP explosion, disrupting agents in close range for 9s and everything else in medium range for at least 12s (TODO: check if the EMP range is bigger on elites and enemy disrupt duration)
 - you can rotate around it while aggro'ed to make it stop moving/shooting